wouterpeere/GHEtool/README.md

 ### Read The Docs

-GHEtool has an elaborate documentation were all the functionalities of the tool are explained, with examples, literature and validation.
+GHEtool has an elaborate documentation where all the functionalities of the tool are explained, with examples, literature and validation.
 This can be found on [https://ghetool.readthedocs.io/en/latest/](https://ghetool.readthedocs.io/en/latest/).